 RFID tracking has been a leader in the retail, healthcare, and manufacturing industries for the past 20 years.
 It is relatively more intelligent than traditional manual records.
 According to research, the global asset tracking market RFID share is estimated to reach $36.3 billion by 2025.
 Today, RFID asset tracking has become the technology of choice for major companies.
+This article will explore how RFID tracking works, its applications, and why it matters.

 What is RFID Asset Tracking?